yext/search-core/docs/answers-core.verticalsearchrequest.referrerpageurl.md

 ## VerticalSearchRequest.referrerPageUrl property

-The URl of the page which referred the user to the current page
+The URl of the page which referred the user to the current page.

 <b>Signature:</b>